UPDATE (01.13.2020): Post updated with link to new post. Check back often for updates!

 My first series of posts on NYTIP will address the broken NYC subway system.
 NYTIP prescribes a three-point plan for the NYC Subway, in this order:

 - Enhance.
-Improve the NYC subway’s frequency and regularity by reducing merging conflicts throughout the system.
-This is known as “de-interlining”.
+Improve the NYC subway’s frequency and regularity by “de-interlining” subway lines, reducing merging conflicts throughout the system, and leveraging existing infrastructure.

 - Extend.
 Extend NYC’s subway lines to increase the system’s reach.

 - Expand.
-Build new subway lines to serve areas that the existing system doesn’t serve well, or at all.
+Build new subway lines to serve areas that the existing system doesn’t serve at all.